bonofico/utilities/README.md

 >
 > ###### Additional flags: ######
 >  * project_id (set project id - for multiple project support).
+>  * client_role - sets a custom role for the machine (available when -r is set to chefclient)
 >  * q - no prompt (will not ask for interactive approval on delete).
 >  * v - enable verbose mode (print gcloud command prior to execution)